What is an M.2 SSD?

 M.2 cards are typically used in newer mobile computing devices.
 Because the form factor is different from mSATA cards, M.2 SSDs are not compatible with older systems and may not fit large enterprise storage devices.
 However, enterprise storage vendors are beginning to incorporate M.2 SSDs in their hybrid and all-flash storage arrays.
 Even with limited capacities, the size and density of M.2 SSDs still enable storage vendors to pack a lot of high-performance capacity into a small area.

 The price for a 2 TB M.2 SSD typically ranges from $150 to $200; lower capacities are considerably less expensive, with 256 GB M.2 SSDs available for around $50.
 As noted above, Adata and Samsung, for example, sell a variety of M.2 SSDs in different capacities.
-Other M.2 SSD vendors include:
+Other M.2 SSD vendors include the following:

-In addition, Intel is the largest vendor of M.2 wireless adapters.
+In addition, Intel is a large vendor of M.2 wireless adapters.

 How do you choose an M.2 SSD?